What Is A Microbusiness?

 -

-Communities often do not have local microbusiness education and support programs in place or the staff to oversee such resources.
-Those who have tried struggle to identify and engage each type of microbusiness owners, and once connected, it’s difficult to balance their immediate needs with the long-term support required for growth.
+Communities often want to offer small business help, but do not have the staff to implement such resources.
+Those who have tried struggle to identify and engage microbusiness owners, and once connected, it’s difficult to balance their immediate needs with the long-term support required for growth.

 How SmartStart helps you support microbusinesses in your community.